 #8 Amorgos Mountain Villages in the North

-A foray into Tholaria
+A trip to Tholaria

-To get to Tholaria, drive along the main road just behind the coast, past the Campsite Aegiali and over some winding passages past the Aegialis Hotel & Spa.
-You can park for free in the municipal car park of Tholaria, in summer the sparse parking lot is usually full.
+To get to Tholaria, drive along the main road just behind the coast, past the Aegiali Campsite and through some winding passages past the Aegialis Hotel & Spa.
+You can park for free in Tholaria’s municipal parking lot; in summer, the small lot is usually full.

 In the alleys of Langada

-From Tholaria you can already catch a glimpse of Langada.
+From Tholaria, you can already catch a glimpse of Langada.
 Like a green oasis, the white splash of color with lush green trees stands out against the barren rocky landscape of northern Amorgos.

 We park our rental car either in the free parking lot in the lower or upper village.
-Hiking enthusiasts can set off from Tholaria via a scenic donkey trail (Lagada-Tholaria Hiking Trail 3 km, 1 hour) directly to Langada.
+Hiking enthusiasts can set off from Tholaria via a scenic donkey trail (Lagada-Tholaria Hiking Trail, 3 km, 1 hour) directly to Langada.

 #9 Hike to Agios Ioannis Monastery

-The surroundings of Langada, with its outstanding natural beauty, offer numerous opportunities for hiking and short walks.
-A very rewarding hiking tour (Amorgos Hiking Trail 5, »Pan«) starts above the village and leads along ancient narrow donkey paths to the impressive Monastery of Agios Ioannis Theologos.
+The surroundings of Langada, with their outstanding natural beauty, offer numerous opportunities for hiking and short walks.
+A very rewarding hiking tour (Amorgos Hiking Trail 5, “Pan”) starts above the village and leads along ancient narrow donkey paths to the impressive Monastery of Agios Ioannis Theologos.

 #10 Day trip to the Lesser Cyclades

-They consist of around 30 smaller and larger islands, of which only four are permanently inhabited: Iraklia, Schinoussa, Donousa and Pano Koufonisi.
+They consist of around 30 smaller and larger islands, of which only four are permanently inhabited: Iraklia, Schinoussa, Donousa, and Pano Koufonisi.
 With the exception of Donousa and the small, uninhabited island of Macheres, they are close to each other and separated only by narrow straits.
 In between, the Aegean Sea shimmers in the most beautiful shades of blue.

 Island hopping in the Lesser Cyclades